byronsharman/byronsharman.com/src/lib/assets/markdown/blogs/nz0.md

+---
+title: 'My first week in Aotearoa New Zealand: Touring Auckland'
+published: true
+date: 1721454101
+description: A lifetime American ventures into the far South.
+image:
+  alt: sunset over the ocean seen from inside a cave on the beach
+  name: cove_at_takapuna
+  ogExt: jpg
+  optimizedExt: webp
+---
 ![sunset over the ocean seen from inside a cave on Takapuna Beach](cove_at_takapuna.webp "A small cave at Takapuna Beach offers a lovely view of the evening sunlight.")

 ## Motivation